Hackers News Hackers News

 Xloader’s obfuscated custom decryption routine since version 8.1 (Source – Zscaler)

-Security teams should monitor for unusual HTTP traffic patterns involving repeated requests sent to multiple IP addresses within a short period, particularly when those requests include Base64-encoded parameters with randomly generated names.
+• Monitor Network Traffic: Look for unusual HTTP traffic patterns, specifically repeated requests to multiple IP addresses within a short timeframe, especially if they contain Base64-encoded parameters with randomly generated names.

-Organizations should also keep endpoint detection tools updated to catch XLoader activity, which is currently tracked under the indicator Win32.PWS.XLoader.
+• Keep Endpoint Detection Tools Updated: Ensure all endpoint detection and response (EDR) solutions are current and configured to detect XLoader activity, which is currently tracked under the indicator Win32.PWS.XLoader.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.